 This means regional managers instantly see reports from all sites in their area, while site supervisors only view inspections relevant to their location.

-In Testify, approvals happen manually.
-After completing a checklist, users can send it to another person for review, where it appears among their regular tasks and checklists.
-Lumiform has a dedicated approval module (available as an enterprise add-on) with its own dashboard.
-Reviewers can approve, reject, or request for changes directly.
-This makes tracking approvals more efficient while maintaining accountability.
+Lumiform has a dedicated approval module (available as an enterprise add-on) with its own centralized dashboard where you can get an organized overview of approvals and apply filters.
+Reviewers can approve, reject, or request for changes directly, and all the data can also appear in analytics.
+This makes tracking approvals efficient while maintaining accountability.

 Given all of these asset management and permissions capabilities: